Swedish Meatball Recipe

 These are not an IKEA replica, (I’ve actually never been to IKEA! 🤯) and I can’t say that I’ve been to Sweden either, but they are amazing, and include some standout ingredients that we’ve come to know and love in America when it comes to this particular dish.

 The meatballs themselves are made with a combination of ground beef and pork, along with a touch of allspice and nutmeg.
 Onions and garlic add flavor and texture, and milk, egg, and breadcrumbs act as a binder.
-Finally, Parmesan cheese is a little “Cozy” touch that adds a subtle pop of flavor.
+Finally, Parmesan cheese is a little “Cozy” touch that acts as an additional flavor enhancer.

 The sauce itself is an amazing combination of beef broth, Worcestershire sauce, Dijon, and sour cream.
 My secret ingredient?
 Chicken Bouillon.
 It adds the best depth of flavor and contrasts perfectly with the beef broth.